Kansas City Spinal Cord Injury Accidents

 Our Kansas City spinal cord injury attorney closely monitors spine injury statistics and data.
 Our hope is that we can share any trends with our clients, their families and our greater Kansas and Missouri community to improve safety and reduce spinal cord injuries.

 The number of people with spinal cord injuries (SCI) who are living in the United States is currently estimated to be approximately 288,000 persons.
-Unfortunately, a recent study showed that the number of spinal cord injury cases is increasing by about 17,700 nationwide each year.
+Unfortunately, a recent study from 2018 showed that the number of spinal cord injury cases is increasing by about 17,700 nationwide each year.

 Spinal cord injuries remain relatively rare occurrences nationwide as well as in Kansas City and throughout Missouri and Kansas.
 As a result, many individuals do not understand basic facts about spinal cord injuries and may fall from some of the myths that surround these injuries.